 This is a great chance to maximise exposure and build your concept while working from one of the region's major retail centres.

-For more information contact our Community Enterprise Officer.
+For more information please contact Shari Young.

 Smart Work Hub - Gosford

 The Gosford Smart Work Hub is a space where small business owners and start-up entrepreneurs can work, be connected to fast Wi-Fi and be surrounded by like minds to share ideas, concepts and business acumen in a professional yet relaxed environment.
 The Smart Work Hub offers all the convenience of an office facility without the commitment of an expensive lease.